 How can this possibly be useful in mathematics?
 Sometimes the use of vacuously true statements allows one to state conclusions in a simpler or more uniform manner.
-For example, in elementary geometry one can show that the sum of the measures of the vertex angles for a regular n - g on is equal to 180 (n - 2).
+For example, in elementary geometry one can show that the sum of the measures of the vertex angles for a regular n - gon is equal to 180(n-2) degrees.
 In some sense this is only valid if n is at least 3 because every regular polygon has at least three sides, but for some purposes it is convenient simply to state the formula for all positive integers n.
-The formula gives a negative angle measurement for n = 1, but this does not matter because this case of the formula does not apply if n = 1 since there are no 1 - g ons.
+The formula gives a negative angle measurement for n = 1, but this does not matter, for the formula is meaningless if n = 1 since there are no 1 - gons.
 The point is that the statement of the formula is logically correct even if we omit the condition that n is at least 3.
 This is a simple example, but the concept of "vacuously true" also turns out to be useful in other situations where the hypothesis or conclusion is more complicated.